 Passage of Measure II means voters in two districts will vote for their district’s City Council Member in November 2018 and voters in the remaining three districts will cast ballots for a City Council Member to represent their respective districts in November 2020.

 On March 7, 2017, City Council determined that District 3 and District 5 will have an election for their City Council Member representative in 2018.
-Districts 1, 4, and 5 will vote to elect their City Council Member representive in 2020.
+Districts 1, 2 and 4 will vote to elect their City Council Member representative in 2020.

 To view the District Map and lookup your district by your address, please click map.

 Two plaintiffs sued the City of Fullerton in late 2014 for allegedly violating the California Voting Rights Act.
 The plaintiffs claim the City's at-large elections allegedly dilute the voting power of minority voters and/or prevent them from electing the candidate(s) of their choice.
 The City has entered into a settlement agreement with the plaintiffs to settle the litigation by placing a ballot measure before the voters in November 2016 to establish a district-based election system.